What is Kaya?

 Blended learning is a combination of online learning and face-to-face learning.
 Some of the learning will be completed on the Kaya platform and some of the learning will be delivered in a more traditional, facilitator-led workshops or training sessions.

-If your organisation has a single-sign-on (SSO) solution, such as Okta or OneLogin, you should be able to access Kaya directly through it.
-You can also visit the Kaya login page, and click on ‘Other login options’.
+If your organisation has single-sign-on (SSO) you can visit the Kaya login page, and under ‘Other login options’ you will find the organisation name.
+Click this link, and you will be logged into your organisation's portal automatically.
 Some organisations do not use SSO and have their own login page which you will need to request a link to.
 If you experience any issues, or have any questions, please contact your organisation’s L&D department who will be able to assist you in gaining access to your portal.

 Collaboration is the cornerstone of the Academy.
 We work with partners across the humanitarian sector and beyond, from technology companies to universities; local communities to multinational corporations.
 We draw upon the knowledge, expertise and resources of a range of organisations to ensure the best solutions are found for those most in need.
-We have also established global partnerships with a number of humanitarian organisations – including the Norwegian Refugee Council, the International Rescue Committee, Save the Children, the Cash Learning Partnership (CaLP), War Child, Voluntary Services Overseas and UK-Med – who are using Kaya to create bespoke learning spaces (known as portals) in which they are able to curate, create and share learning with their own audiences.
-Take a look at our organisational solutions page for more information on how your organisation can partner with us, or get in touch with us directly on firstname.lastname@example.org
+We have also established global partnerships with a number of humanitarian organisations - including the Norwegian Refugee Council (NRC), the International Rescue Committee (IRC), Save the Children, the Cash Learning Partnership (CaLP), War Child, Voluntary Services Overseas, Solidaridad Network, Inter-agency Network for Education in Emergencies (INEE), Start Network, MSI Reproductive Choices, the Islamic Development Bank (IsDB), the Dutch Relief Alliance, the Asfari Foundation, First Aid Africa, Committed to Good (CTG), the United Nations Development Programme (UNDP), MSI Reproductive Choices, and UK-Med - who are using Kaya to create bespoke learning spaces (known as portals) in which they are able to curate, create and share learning with their own audiences.
+Take a look at our organisational solutions page for more information on how your organisation can partner with us.

 Log in to your account and click on your profile icon.
 Next, click ‘Preferences’ and then select ‘Edit profile’.
 Scroll to the bottom of your profile page, and under ‘Newsletter’, tick the ‘Subscribe to newsletter’ box and then click ‘Save profile’.
 To unsubscribe from the newsletter at any point, simply untick this box.